-Andrew MacGill shared his insight that he’s gained as the Pager SVP of Product on handling product-focused bosses and more in great detail.
+Andrew MacGill shared his insight that he’s gained as the former Pager SVP of Product on handling product-focused bosses and more in great detail.
 Please enjoy the entire video of his presentation from his Speaker Series event in New York.

 The highlights of his presentation are detailed below.

 On good Product Leaders

 MacGill first discussed the qualities of a good product leader, but then he really broke it down into what it takes to be great at managing product-focused bosses.

 - Gather information from a variety of different stakeholders

 - To carefully balance competing priorities

 - Intuitively assess risk

 “We know how this place works, we understand the inner machinations, and we assume that our inherent expertise is enough.
 Suffice to say, that the leaders that we serve and the leaders that we work with, whether they’re our direct boss, whether they’re the CEO of the company, whether they’re leaders of other parts of the business, we assume that because of that, they should just, quote-unquote listen to us.
 Our inherent expertise is frequently not enough or effective.